Lash Extension Safety and Aftercare Product Sourcing Guide for Bulk Orders

 Financial Upside: If you buy cleansers wholesale at $8 and sell for $20, and you see 20 clients a week, that’s **$240/week** in extra profit just from keeping clients healthy.

-“Gentle but effective: Incorporating a LASHMAITRE-approved cleaning routine to prevent eyelash extension infection is the secret to long-lasting sets and irritation-free eyes.
+“Gentle but effective: Incorporating a LASHMAITRE-approved cleaning routine to prevent eyelash extension infection is the sourcing notes to long-lasting sets and irritation-free eyes.
 A professional lash bath removes oil, dust, and makeup buildup before it becomes a risk.”

 8. Legal Protection: The Waiver You Need